-a.
-Reduce fossil fuel consumption in the transportation sector through transit-oriented development, particularly in bus and rail served locations, transportation demand
+Reduce fossil fuel consumption in the transportation sector through transit-oriented development, particularly in bus and rail served locations, transportation demand management (TDM) and electric vehicle promotion strategies outlined in Part 6 of this

-- management (TDM) and electric vehicle promotion strategies outlined in Part 6 of this section and in the Metropolitan Transportation Plan (MTP) included in this plan. - b.
+- section and in the Metropolitan Transportation Plan (MTP) included in this plan as well as the CCRPC Climate Change and Land Use Guide. - b.
 Renewable Transportation Fuels.
 Work with municipalities and relevant stakeholders to plan for local renewable transportation refueling networks and infrastructure, such as Level 2 and Level 3 electric vehicle recharging and hydrogen refueling.
 Ensure that these support both commuting and regional destinations (e.g., downtowns, villages, resorts, tourist sites, transportation hubs, major employers and multi-unit housing) and that they are planned along major regional transportation routes per the National Electric Vehicle Infrastructure (NEVI) Plan.